Metal art is greatly valued for its craftsmanship and designs, thus spurring my interest in an art that has tremendous

-In ancient times, metal works served as decorative items and was used to make objects like human figurines, metal sculptures, masks, and elaborate door hinges and locks, and as functional items for everyday use, like hammered metal cups and bowls, utensils, and cooking pots.
+In ancient times, metal works served as decorative items and were used to make objects like human figurines, metal sculptures, masks, and elaborate door hinges and locks, and as functional items for everyday use, like hammered metal cups and bowls, utensils, and cooking pots.
 Other works made of metal in the olden days are armour, jewellery, and gold and silver coins.

 Early metal works were produced manually and made from materials dug out from the cores of the earth.
 They are: